-The main subject matter of the Bill is education, which is within the legislative competence of each of the three devolved legislatures.
+81 The main subject matter of the Bill is education, which is within the legislative competence of each of the three devolved legislatures.
 There are minor technical corrections and consequential amendments to the Counter-Terrorism and Security Act 2015 in Part 2 of the Schedule in relation to educational institutions, where the subject matter is terrorism, which is not within the legislative competence of each of the three devolved legislatures.

-HIGHER EDUCATION (FREEDOM OF SPEECH) BILL EXPLANATORY NOTES
+HIGHER EDUCATION (FREEDOM OF SPEECH) BILL

+EXPLANATORY NOTES
-These Explanatory Notes relate to the Higher Education (Freedom of Speech) Bill, as introduced to the House of Commons on 12 May 2021 (Bill 12).

-Ordered by THE HOUSE OF COMMONS to be printed, 12 May 2021

-© Parliamentary copyright 2021

-This publication may be reproduced under the terms of the Open Parliament Licence which is published at www.parliament.uk/site-information/copyright

-PUBLISHED BY AUTHORITY OF THE HOUSE OF COMMONS
+These Explanatory Notes relate to the Higher Education (Freedom of Speech) Bill as brought from the House of Commons on 14 June 2022 (HL Bill 30).
+Ordered by the House of Lords to be printed, 14 June 2022 © Parliamentary copyright 2022 This publication may be reproduced under the terms of the Open Parliament Licence which is published at www.parliament.uk/site-information/copyright PUBLISHED BY AUTHORITY OF THE HOUSE OF LORDS